-- a) Requirements to retain hazardous area documentation on site. - b) Components of an audit encompassing - i) authenticity of documentation; - ii) hazardous area delineations shown in site diagrams; - iii) location and operating parameters of equipment shown in certification documents; - iv) compliance of equipment location; - v) compliance of wiring systems; and - vi) alignment of hazardous area documentation to as- built installation. - c) Reporting non-conformance of an installation.
+- a) Requirements to retain hazardous area documentation on site. - b) Components of an audit encompassing: - i) authenticity of documentation; - ii) hazardous area delineations shown in site diagrams; - iii) location and operating parameters of equipment shown in certification documents; - iv) compliance of equipment location; - v) compliance of wiring systems; and - vi) alignment of hazardous area documentation to as-built installation. - c) Reporting non-conformance of an installation.

-4.11.5.13 Hazardous area audit inspection work performance
+5.44 Hazardous area audit inspection work performance

-In assessing competent hazardous area detail inspection work performance evidence regarding the following aspects of competency shall be considered:
+In assessing competent hazardous area detail inspection work performance evidence regarding the following aspects of competence shall be considered:

-- d) Working safely in a potentially hazardous area in relation to work permits and clearances, hazard monitoring and evacuation procedures, and plant and electrical isolation. - e) Accessing and interpreting relevant information. - f) Handling and installing equipment and wiring in a manner that does not adversely affect the type of protection afforded by the equipment design.
+- a) Working safely in a potentially hazardous area in relation to work permits and clearances, hazard monitoring and evacuation procedures, and plant and electrical isolation. - b) Accessing and interpreting relevant information. - c) Handling and installing equipment and wiring in a manner that does not adversely affect the type of protection afforded by the equipment design. - d) Conducting inspections.

-- g) Conducting inspections. - h) Documenting inspection outcomes. - i) Interpreting area classification documentation. - j) Documenting area classification. - k) Selecting equipment for a given classified area. - I) Selecting wiring systems for a given classified area. - m) Checking equipment certification for suitability for a given classified area. - n) Following checking and documentation procedures.
+- e) Documenting inspection outcomes. - a) Interpreting area classification documentation. - b) Documenting area classification. - c) Selecting equipment for a given classified area. - d) Selecting wiring systems for a given classified area. - e) Checking equipment certification for suitability for a given classified area. - f) Following checking and documentation procedures.